seasy9/odin-recipes/README.md

 # odin-recipes
 This is my odin project.
+I don't know what I'm doing.